jimmikedave/Treehouse-Project-4/README.md

 Style Changes
 - changed the game's background color to skyblue
 - added a coral groove border to the game
+- lives grow 1.1 larger when hovered over
+- keys have coral box shadow when hovered over